dmenin/EthToSql/README.md

 ![Example](images/ER.png)

-The all the Alias will be "other" as the code that populate this table is not available here.
+* The all the Aliases will be "other" as the code that populate this table is not available here.
-A forth table called AccountBalances containing the balance of each account on each block is not being showed.
+* A forth table called AccountBalances containing the balance of each account on each block is not being showed.
-Bear in mind that setting the getBalanceInfo flag to 1 will populate that table by calling the "eth_getBalance" function for each account that participated on a transaction in the block, which will drastically increase run time.
+* Bear in mind that setting the getBalanceInfo flag to 1 will populate that table by calling the "eth_getBalance" function for each account that participated on a transaction in the block, which will drastically increase run time.
-A full node is necessary to use the getBalanceInfo flag for older blocks due to the state tree pruning  that takes place on light nodes.
+* A full node is necessary to use the getBalanceInfo flag for older blocks due to the state tree pruning  that takes place on light nodes.

 The database object exposes an execute function that can be used to run any sort of query: